llunardon/speed-analyzer/README.md

 ### TODO:

-- Find a way to divide the spectrograms in two based on the scale of the y-axis
+- Write a script that segments the spectrograms, or integrate it in `divide.py`